-A drop of pond water is filled with hundreds of invisible wriggling creatures; your skin plays host to millions of unseen bacteria.
-Even though you can’t see them, these microscopic creatures are living – eating, growing, reproducing – and playing an important role in our ecosystems.
-If you have a microscope, you have your passport into this hidden world of life!
+You might not know it, but a drop of pond water is filled with hundreds of invisible wriggling creatures.
+Likewise, your skin plays host to millions of unseen bacteria.
+Even though you can’t see them, these microscopic creatures are everywhere!
+They are living—eating, growing, reproducing—and playing an important role in our ecosystems.
+And with your microscope in hand, you hold your passport into this hidden world of life!

 Watch our microscopic life video to see microscopic creatures swimming around!

 They’re not aliens from another planet, in spite of the name!
 Protozoa are unicellular (one-celled).
 They’re also eukaryotic, meaning their cell nuclei are enclosed in membranes, unlike prokaryotic bacteria.
 They live in water (or watery tissues within the body, in the case of some diseases) and are classified in their own kingdom.
 You might have heard of some of these protists before: amoeba, euglena, paramecium, dinoflagellates, slime mold, and even most algae.
 You can either collect your own pond water to study, or use a culture kit.

 - Pond water or a protozoa culture kit

 - Microscope slides and coverslips